Fundamental Sales and Marketing Alignment Strategies

 The sales team’s goal is to qualify incoming leads and move as many as possible into real sales opportunities.
 Here are three quick wins sellers can do to convert more leads to opportunities and help marketers improve lead quality.

 • Prospect Tracking: The only way to know if the marketing activities add value to the sales process is to tag prospects in the CRM as they move through pre-determined buyer stages.
-For example, is the visitor a prospect, a customer, a vendor, a partner?
+For example, is the visitor a prospect, a customer, a vendor, or a partner?
 Are they qualified or unqualified?
 The way contacts are tagged and categorized drives data-driven decision-making and is essential to sales and marketing alignment.
 If you want to learn more about how prospect tracking affects sales and marketing alignment, here’s an overview of 5 essential CRM fields for tracking sales and marketing growth.

 Implementing these fundamental sales and marketing alignment strategies puts the customer at the center of the business and sets the foundation for stronger relationships and business growth.